vledoze/in-60-seconds/PITCHME.md

 - Validation/Verification/Certification tools (for industrial critical apps)
 - Python support and same CLI/GUI tools as ROS1 (eg. rqt, rviz, ...)
 - Rosbag format different (but you can still read ROS1 rosbag with ROS2)
+- Actions nativly integrated with CLI tools (just like Services / Topics)
 @ulend
 @snapend